OmarOmeiri/cli-spinners/README.md

 # Simple Spinners

-SCS is a simple utility to print spinners to the console.
+SS is a simple utility to print spinners to the console.

 ## Installation